 Proposed Changes to the Regulations Governing Educational Service for Gifted Students

 NEW 2022 Twice Exceptional Toolkit

 The Supporting Teaching Twice Exceptional Students Toolkit Strategies-This is a PDF document. document is now available.

 School divisions are required to identify gifted K-12 students and provide instructional services to meet their needs.
-The Virginia Board of Education adopted the Regulations Governing Educational Services for Gifted Students (PDF), which outline the requirements that school divisions need to include in their local plan for gifted education.
+The Virginia Board of Education adopted the Regulations Governing Educational Services for Gifted Students-This is a PDF document., which outline the requirements that school divisions need to include in their local plan for gifted education.
 Each school board approves a comprehensive plan for the education of gifted students that includes the components identified by the regulations.
 In addition, school divisions are required to submit a copy of their approved plan at the time of the VDOE’s request for a technical review.

 - Frequently Asked Questions about Gifted Education

-- Local School Division Gifted Education Coordinators (PDF)
+- Local School Division Gifted Education Coordinators-This is a Word document.

-- Local School Boards: Roles and Responsibilities in Gifted Programs (PDF)
+- Local School Boards: Roles and Responsibilities in Gifted Programs-This is a PDF document.

-- Roles and Responsibilities of Local Gifted Education Advisory Committees (PDF)
+- Roles and Responsibilities of Local Gifted Education Advisory Committees-This is a PDF document.

 - Supporting the Identification and Achievement of Twice-Exceptional Students

 - Navigating Gifted Education and Governor’s School Programs as a Military Transfer Student Briefing (PDF)

 - Educational Opportunities for Gifted Students at the High School Level (PDF)